mfs409/jetlag/src/animations/animations_with_varying_time.md

 Sometimes we want the different frames of an animation to display for different lengths of time.
 For example, when a character is standing idly, we might want them to just shrug every now and then, so it's clear they aren't a statue.
+Here's [the code](game_10.ts) for a game that shows this behavior, and here's how it looks when it runs:

 <iframe src="./game_10.iframe.html"></iframe>